-The Samoyed is a medium – large size herding dog that resembles a Spitz dog, and originally came from the harsh Siberian section of Russia.
+The Samoyed is a medium–large size herding dog that resembles a Spitz dog, originally from the harsh Siberian section of Russia.

-He’s a strong, intelligent, hardy animal, an excellent working dog and great companion.
+He’s a strong, intelligent, hardy animal, an excellent working dog, and a great companion.
 His name is derived from the Samoyedic people in Siberia, who trained this creature to hunt for reindeer.

-The Samoyed bears a striking resemblance to the fluffy Pomeranian dog, with his wedge-shaped face and incredibly fluffy coat.
-This breed is more accepting of humans, and that also includes strangers, and will demonstrate his incredibly friendly personality to everyone.
+The Samoyed resembles the fluffy Pomeranian dog, with his wedge-shaped face and incredibly fluffy coat.
+This breed is more accepting of humans, and that also includes strangers and will demonstrate his incredibly friendly personality to everyone.

-The Schipperke originated in Belgium and is another dog that resembles a fox, like the Pomeranian does.
+The Schipperke originated in Belgium and is another dog that resembles a fox, as the Pomeranian does.
 One major difference is that his coat is only one color – black.
-The hair is also a lot shorter than a Pom, so he can’t be referred to as a fur ball.
+The hair is also much shorter than a Pom, so he can’t be called a fur ball.
 In a way, he looks like a Pomeranian, but with a trimmed solid black coat.

-The Schipperke often keeps his winning puppy personality for a couple of years so be prepared for plenty of puppy mischief because he makes perfect pet.
+The Schipperke often keeps his winning puppy personality for a couple of years, so be prepared for plenty of puppy mischief because he makes the perfect pet.

-The Papillon looks a little like a young Pomeranian with a fox face, prior to his full adult coat growing in.
-This dog is nicknamed “Pappy,” and is similar in height and weight to a Pomeranian.
+The Papillon looks a little like a young Pomeranian with a fox face before his full adult coat growing in.
+This dog is nicknamed “Pappy” and is similar in height and weight to a Pomeranian.
 There are also a few differences.
 His coat is single, silky, and always parti-colored.
 His big ears have fringes and stand up.

-A Pomeranian has a double coat that is dense and can be one or a mix of colors and/or patterns.
-His ears are smaller and triangle in shape.
+A Pomeranian has a dense double coat that can be one or a mix of colors and/or patterns.
+His ears are smaller and triangular in shape.

-Because the Papillon dog’s similar to Pomeranian attributes, there are breeders that have a liking for mixing both dogs to create a “designer dog,” with the nickname of “Paperanian.”
-It’s unlikely that such a hybrid dog would be officially accepted by any kennel club.
+Because the Papillon dog is similar to Pomeranian attributes, some breeders like to mix both dogs to create a “designer dog” with the nickname “Paperanian.”
+It’s unlikely that any kennel club would officially accept such a hybrid dog.

-The Japanese Chin is a brachycephalic breed, as is the (Asian) Pomeranian, two of more than a dozen dog breeds.
-The word means “short head,” and covers a number of descriptive features.
+The Japanese Chin is a brachycephalic breed, as is the (Asian) Pomeranian, two of over a dozen dog breeds.
+The word means “short head” and covers several descriptive features.

-Pomeranians and other dogs that meet the brachycephalic breed requirements have short noses, flat faces that look like they’re squished inwards or flattened.
+Pomeranians and other dogs that meet the brachycephalic breed requirements have short noses and flat faces that look squished inwards or flattened.
 These features can make it difficult for the dog to breathe properly.

 Pomeranians are an incredible breed for so many reasons.
-As mentioned, it means they’re always in demand, and get snapped up by breeders, trainers and show people, long before the general public get a chance.
+As mentioned, it means they’re always in demand and get snapped up by breeders and trainers and show people long before the general public gets a chance.

-If you have your heart set on a Pomeranian and nothing else will do, then good luck to you.
-However, if you’re flexible, as long as you get a dog that suits your personality and needs, then perhaps one or more of the dogs in this article will tempt you.
-You’ll likely get a dog much faster if your have an open mind.
+Good luck if you have your heart set on a Pomeranian, and nothing else will do.
+However, if you’re flexible and get a dog that suits your personality and needs, perhaps one or more of the dogs in this article will tempt you.
+You’ll likely get a dog much faster with an open mind.

-Bear in mind, always do your due diligence when considering any dog because there are plenty of scammers out there who are keen to take your money and give you nothing in return.
-Ask questions and if the answers aren’t satisfactory, then consider trying elsewhere.
+Bear in mind, always do your due diligence when considering any dog because plenty of scammers are keen to take your money and give you nothing in return.
+Ask questions, and if the answers aren’t satisfactory, consider trying elsewhere.